 Corridor Mitigation Plan

-The Certificate Holder shall develop a Corridor Mitigation Plan for any secondary Project components, as defined in Hab-1, to be sited within medium to very high linkage movement corridors, in consultation with the PTAG and reviewed and approved by EFSEC.
-The plan shall provide rationale for siting components within wildlife movement corridors as detailed in Appendix 2; Hab-1 Wildlife Movement Corridors.
+The Certificate Holder shall develop a Corridor Mitigation Plan for any siting Project components within medium to very high linkage movement corridors, as defined in Hab-1, in consultation with the PTAG and reviewed and approved by EFSEC.
+The plan shall describe the extent of direct and indirect habitat impact within the movement corridor, proposed measures to be implemented to reduce potential impacts on movement corridors, proposed features to accommodate wildlife movement for linear Project components, proposed restoration in movement corridors following Project decommissioning, performance standards to assess the effectiveness of mitigation measures and restoration, and the methods to monitor and measure performance standards as detailed in Appendix 2; Hab-1 Wildlife Movement Corridors.
 Results of corridor monitoring shall be reviewed annually with the TAC to evaluate the effectiveness and apply additional measures if necessary.

 Livestock Management Plan